tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 048.md

 	- Incredibly large
 	- Albino
 	- Well armed, has been known to shoot a longbow taller than a soldier.
 It has enough force to put down a knight in plate armor in one shot.
+- We meet up with Eilas Drexel at the watchtower.
+-